 I'm personally a fan of Pinterest for categorizing this kind of recipe.
 Just create a board and pin all those beautiful pictures, and no clutter gets in your house!
 (Plus, I'd love it if you followed my boards if you are on this social networking site since I'm personally addicted to it!)

-Of course, if these fantasy recipes are causing you guilt, because you'll never make them, just toss them as part of the Organize Recipes Challenge.
+Of course, if these fantasy recipes are causing you guilt, because you'll never make them, just toss them.
 Who says you've got to make this recipe?
 No one.
 If it makes you unhappy it shouldn't be in your home.

 The third step in the Organize Recipes and Cookbooks Challenge is to create an organizing system for your untried recipes (which has been seriously decluttered already in step 2 above).